NRCan/nrwxt/README.md

-NRCan Drupal 8 modules
+NRCan Drupal 8/9 modules
 =======================

-Custom modules developed at NRCan for the Drupal 8 wxt build.
+Custom modules developed at NRCan for the Drupal WxT build.

 Theme Upgrades
 --------------